rackerlabs/support-how-to/content/cloud-servers/postgresql-creating-and-dropping-roles.md

     postgres=#CREATE ROLE mysuperuser2 WITH SUPERUSER CREATEDB CREATEROLE LOGIN ENCRYPTED PASSWORD 'mysuperpass2';

 The command sets the `LOGIN` attribute and specifies a non-empty password.
-These are important factors if this superuser role is intended for local and remote connections to the database.
+These factors are important if you intend this superuser role for local and remote connections to the database.

 #### Exit psql